atgmello/ml-challenge-2020/README.md

 most likely to be the bought item's domain for each `user_history` is to employ a simple voting rule.

-Say we have the following scenario for a given `user_history`:
+Say we have the following (simplified) scenario for a given `user_history`:
 - the last viewed item's domain is `MLB_CELLPHONES`
 - the most viewed item's domain is `MLM_NOTEBOOKS`
 - the last searched term's domain is `MLM_GRAPHICS-CARD`
-- the the Random Forest predicted domain is `MLB_CELLPHONES`.
+- the Random Forest predicted domain is `MLB_CELLPHONES`.

-In this case, we pick `MLB_CELLPHONES` as this user's "final" domain.
+In this case, we pick `MLB_CELLPHONES` as this user's predicted domain.

-And wrapping things off, the recommendations.
+Finally, to wrap things off, the recommendations.

-An heuristic similar to the ones proposed during the [challenge's workshop](https://ml-challenge.mercadolibre.com/workshop) is used.
+A heuristic similar to the ones proposed during the [challenge's workshop](https://ml-challenge.mercadolibre.com/workshop) is used.
-The 10 items recommendation list for a given user is filled with the item ids from their last and most viewed items (which amount to 4) and the next 6 available slots are filled with the most bought items from the user's "final" domain.
-Still using the example above, that user would receive as part of their recommendation list the top 6 most bought cellphones.
+The 10 items recommendation list for a given user is filled with the item ids from their last and most viewed items (which amount to 4) and the next 6 available slots are filled with the most bought items from the user's predicted domain.

+Going back to the example above, that user would receive as part of their recommendation list the top 6 most bought cellphones.

 Results